 - Not quite sure how to get book reviews or take your reviews to the next level?

 Take the mystery out of the book review process.
-In How to Get Your Book Reviewed, you'll learn:
+In the 3rd edition of How to Get Your Book Reviewed, you'll learn:

 - The top places to get book reviews

 - Insider secrets for getting more book reviews

 Save time and money and increase your success rate by developing a solid review strategy.
 The book review plan in chapter 3 shows you how to:

 - Decide how many review copies to distribute

 - Schedule distribution of review copies at the right time